Mykford/airbnb-clone-project/README.md

-    Using the Rest framework permissions, certain endpoints can be restricted for authorisation API security will be important to protect user-sensitive data It also ensures that we implement authentication to avoid unauthorised access and control
+    Using the Rest framework permissions, certain endpoints can be restricted for authorisation API security will be important to protect user-sensitive data It also ensures that we implement authentication to avoid unauthorised access and control It will safeguard payment transactions by preventing fraudulent transactions
 ## CI/CD PIPELINES
     CI/CD are essential because it automates testing, development and integration Each time a booking is up, CI will be needed to run tests and ensure changes don't break existing functionality CD will be needed to ensure that new features are shipped faster
+    TOOLS:
+            Github Actions to automate testing and deployment within Github Docker and Kubernetes for Containerization and Deployment Pytest and Django Test Framework for unit testing automation